 WHY IT’S A TOP PICK: A ton of size options and easy cooking buttons make this Danby a winner.

 The sleek black/stainless steel design of this Danby model impressed us, but what impressed us even more was the surprising amount of versatility in this little microwave – especially when you consider that it only costs $~60.
-If you want the most microwave possible for the least price, you’ve found your model.
+If you want the best microwave possible for the least price, you’ve found your model.

-The wattage may be a little low at 700 watts, but you have 10 power levels to play with, and 6 one-touch cooking buttons for cooking popular foods like potatoes, popcorn, pizza, beverages and so on.
+The wattage may be a little low at 700 watts, but you have 10 power levels to play with, and easy to use, with 6 one-touch cooking buttons for cooking popular foods like potatoes, popcorn, pizza, beverages and so on.
 There are also options to cook by weight, or speed defrost, or defrost by weight – more advanced options that we’re used to see in larger, pricier microwaves, but were surprised to find on this little powerhouse.

 It’s important to note that we picked the version with 0.7 cubic feet capacity.
-This is definitely a small stainless steel microwave, but 1) outside of super-huge plates you rarely notice this issue and 2)the small size makes it a perfect microwave for an apartment or small living space where you badly need a quick cooking/heating option.
+This is definitely a small stainless steel microwave, but 1) outside of super-huge plates you rarely notice this issue and 2)the small size makes it a perfect countertop microwave for an apartment or small living space where you badly need a quick cooking/heating option.
 However, this microwave is unique among our top picks in that it comes in many different sizes, from 0.7 cubic feet to 1.4 cubic feet.
-Do you prefer those extra large plates (or, more rarely, extra-tall canisters)?
+Do you prefer those extra-large plates (or, more rarely, extra-tall canisters)?

 Price: $314.98 | Watts: 1100 | Capacity: 1.9 cubic feet| One-Touch Options: 30 Seconds, 3 Food Buttons, Family Snacks, Steam, Soften, Defrost | Power Levels: 10